August 2025 Israeli attack on Sanaa: Casualties

-According to Israeli estimates, Houthi defense minister Mohamed al-Atifi and chief of the general staff Muhammad Abd al-Karim al-Ghamari were likely killed in the attacks near the presidential palace, the latter of whom was previously targeted during the Iran–Israel war in June 2025.
+According to Israeli estimates, Houthi defense minister Mohamed al-Atifi and chief of the general staff Muhammad Abd al-Karim al-Ghamari were likely killed in the attacks near the presidential palace, the latter of whom was previously targeted during the Twelve-Day War in June 2025.
 The two made public statements after the attacks, but have not publicly appeared since.
 It was reported on 29 August that al-Atifi survived with serious injuries.
 Additionally, Houthi Prime Minister Ahmed al-Rahawi was reportedly killed alongside several associates in a strike on an apartment in Sanaa's Bayt Baws neighborhood, according to KAN News and Yemeni media.
 The head of the Houthi-controlled Ministry of Defense, Asaad al-Sharqabi, was also killed, according to Yemeni government sources cited by Reuters.

 Ynet reported that Israel had growing confidence that it had killed the "entire military and governmental elite of the Houthis", while Channel 13 said that Israel believed its attack succeeded.
 According to The Jerusalem Post, there was an "increasing likelihood" that the defense minister and chief of staff were killed.
 However, whether al-Ghamari was present in any of the targeted locations or if any senior leaders were killed remained unconfirmed.
 Two months later, on 16 October, the Houthis confirmed that al-Ghamari had died.
 A later report by Channel 12 said that the IDF assessed that it killed the entire Houthi cabinet, including the prime minister and 12 other officials, although its findings were not definitive.

 On 30 August, the Houthis published a statement confirming the death of Rahawi as well as an unspecified number of ministers, while saying that others were seriously or moderately injured.
 It was later confirmed that 12 people, more than half of the 22-member cabinet, were killed, namely the prime minister, 9 other ministers, and 2 cabinet members.
 According to the Israeli Army Radio, among the dead were the director of the political bureau, the prime minister's chief of staff, secretary of cabinet, minister of justice, minister of economy and trade, Jamal Amer, who was minister of foreign affairs, minister of agriculture, and the minister of public relations.
 The IDF confirmed killing al-Rahawi along with other senior military and political officials.

 On 16 October, the Houthis announced the death of Muhammad al-Ghamari.
 Israeli defense minister Israel Katz said that he died of wounds sustained in the attacks, while the IDF said that he died on 28 August.
 Saba News Agency reported that his 13-year-old son and several companions were also killed.
+On 21 October, Yemeni media reported that Houthi Defense Minister Mohamed al-Atifi was reportedly in critical condition and rapidly declining, having been hospitalized since the 28 August airstrike.
+Israeli intelligence believed that he may have been among the casualties of the strike.

 Rahawi and other victims of the strike were given a funeral at the Al-Shaab Mosque in Sanaa on 1 September.
 Al-Ghamari's funeral was held on 20 October.